 Development finance comes in all shapes and sizes.
 Learn how it works and if it will be right for you.

-In virtually every case planning for the development will have been granted.
-However, it’s common for developers to wish to finance the purchase of a property and then get planning to develop it.
-Without planning consent it isn’t really a development project in the eyes of most lenders.
-Therefore we need to employ a different strategy.
+In virtually every case, planning for the development will have been granted.
+However, it’s common for developers to wish to finance the purchase of a property, and then get planning to develop it.
+Without planning consent, it isn’t really a development project in the eyes of most lenders.
+Therefore, we need to employ a different strategy.

 Structure of development finance – a typical loan

-There are three magic numbers that each development lender will want to know.
+There are three magic numbers that each development lender will want to know:

-For example, if the purchase price is £200,000, the build costs are £200,000 and the GDV is £600,000, the developer can see a gross profit of £200,000 for you with plenty of room for contingencies and to cover the cost of finance.
+For example, if the purchase price is £200,000, the build costs are £200,000 and the GDV is £600,000, the developer can see a gross profit of £200,000 for you.
+This includes plenty of room for contingencies and to cover the cost of finance.

-An example of this could be a conversion of a large building to create HMOs or multi lets.
+An example of this, could be a conversion of a large building to create HMOs or multi-lets.

 Types of development

 Most development lenders won’t consider projects where the lending requirement is less than £400,000 – £500,000.
-Above this amount there is plenty of choice.
+Above this amount, there is plenty of choice.

-Very few lenders offer what we call “back garden development loans“ so again the choice is reduced and the interest rates are a little higher.
+Very few lenders offer what we call “back garden development loans“.
+So again, the choice is reduced and the interest rates are a little higher.
 However, they are available.

 Development finance loan to values (LTV)

 Assuming that finance is required towards the purchase of the plot or building, a lender may typically provide 65% of the purchase price or value.
-There are some which will go higher but 65% is a good benchmark.
+There are some which will go higher, but 65% is a good benchmark.

 It is important to note that development finance works in a similar way to bridging finance.
-Therefore the fees and interest on the loan will be deducted from this first advance.
-Based on a £200,000 property value at 65% LTV a day one gross loan of £130,000 may be available.
-However, once lender fees and interest have been deducted, This may easily be nearer to £110,000.
+Therefore, the fees and interest on the loan will be deducted from this first advance.
+Based on a £200,000 property value at 65% LTV, a day one gross loan of £130,000 may be available.
+However, once lender fees and interest have been deducted.
+This may easily be nearer to £110,000.

 It is usual for the interest on the build costs to accumulate and become repayable at the end of the loan.
 This is because the amounts and dates of the drawdowns are not known at the outset.

-Rates are typically around 0.85% per month but can vary from 0.5% to 1.5% depending on the size and type of the project.
-Lenders will typically charge a 2% lender fee which is deducted from the initial advance.
+Rates are typically around 0.85% per month, but can vary from 0.5% to 1.5% depending on the size and type of the project.
+Lenders will typically charge a 2% lender fee, which is deducted from the initial advance.

 Alternatives to development finance

 For private individuals and smaller developments, owners or directors can look at alternative finance to try and reduce the need for development money.
-This could include a remortgage or second charge loan against their home or other properties they own.
+This could include a re-mortgage or second charge loan against their home or other properties they own.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.